 …if you retain your employees and maintain salary levels, the Small Business Administration (SBA) will forgive part or all of the principal amount of the loan (plus accrued interest)—depending on what you use it for.

-Requesting loan forgiveness
+Requesting PPP loan forgiveness

-After receiving the PPP loan, keep detailed records to prepare for requesting loan forgiveness.
+Regardless of what form you need to use, keep detailed records to prepare for requesting loan forgiveness.
 To simplify your records, consider:

 - Creating a separate expense account to accumulate all eligible costs